Update! – Also check out my new post on EA Sports Active, and win your very own copy, contest ends June 1st, so don’t miss out!

 The main draw, I think, is that the variety of exercises and activities make the experience fun.
 The squats and lunge jumps might not exactly be a joy, but when you move on in your routine to inline skating, dance, tennis, batting, and several others, things never get boring.

 What makes EA Sports Active a real winner for me is the combination of variety, fun, and Balance Board functionality.
+It may not be the kind of fun you get from Illinois betting apps, or things like it, but it is still a laugh.
 While the Balance Board isn’t necessary at all (and I didn’t get to try it out), the additional possibility is a big plus.
 A big test of this combination, especially the fun, was seen at the EA Season Opener when Lauren Bernat (yes – Wii Fit girl) demonstrated EA Sports Active over and over.

 As the day wore on, I watched her box, inline skate, and do all manner of exercises.
 Then I watched the hardcore gaming press take a shot at it.
 It was clearly fun, definitely exercise, and most importantly it was fun all day long.